project-imas/securefoundation/README.md

 - Add the "SecureFoundation" Xcode project as a subproject in your project
 - Add "libSecureFoundation.a" as a target dependency and to the "Link with Binary Libraries" build phase
 - Import SecureFoundation in your source files `#import <SecureFoundation/SecureFoundation.h>`
+- Add security.framework to build phase "Link Binary With Libraries"
 ## Test Suite

 Some (not all, yet) of the components here are testing using `OCUnit`.
 The tests can be found in `SecureFoundationTests`.